Eastern Mosul liberated from ISIS, Iraqi PM says

 Mosul is divided by the Tigris River, with both sides making up about half of Iraq's second-largest city.

-"The Iraqi and Peshmerga security forces fought through an elaborate defense formed over the past two years to not only keep the Iraqi security forces out, but the residents of Mosul captive," said a statement from U.S. Central Command Combined Joint Task Force-Operation Inherent Resolve.
+"The Iraqi and Peshmerga security forces fought through an elaborate defense formed over the past two years to not only keep the Iraqi security forces out, but the residents of Mosul captive," said a statement from US Central Command Combined Joint Task Force-Operation Inherent Resolve.

 The US statement lauded Iraqi efforts to keep civilians safe as it fended off mortar, sniper and drone attacks, while ISIS used human -- including child shields -- and stored weapons in hospitals, mosques and schools.

-"To see how far the Iraqis have come since 2014, not only militarily, but in their ability to put their differences aside and focus on a common enemy, gives real hope to the people of Iraq that after years of fighting and instability, peace and security are attainable," Lt.
+"To see how far the Iraqis have come since 2014, not only militarily, but in their ability to put their differences aside and focus on a common enemy, gives real hope to the people of Iraq that after years of fighting and instability, peace and security are attainable," said Lt.
 Gen. Stephen Townsend, the task force's commanding general.

 Experts said last week the terrorist organization had been confined to Mosul's urban centers and was on the cusp of losing the city's east bank.
 Still, the battle to wrest control of the west side could drag on into March.

-Losing its last major Iraqi stronghold would be a huge blow to ISIS, which, according to US Air Force Col. John L. Dorrian, spokesman for the US-led operation against the group, has already lost Ramadi, Falluja, Hit, Qayyara and Sharqat.
+Losing its last major Iraqi stronghold would be a huge blow to ISIS, which, according to US Air Force Col. John L. Dorrian, has already lost Ramadi, Falluja, Hit, Qayyara and Sharqat.
 Tuesday's statement also mentions Kirkuk and Tikrit.

 Earlier this month, Iraqi-led forces made significant gains, seizing the Mosul's university, a government complex and parts of Tigris' east bank, said Lt.
 Gen. Abdul Wahab al-Saadi of the Iraqi counterterrorism forces.